-At the opening of the film we find the family in church.
-Where Pastor Scott (John Carroll Lynch) demonstrates that you can wear a helmet or use an umbrella to protect you from external storms.
-But there is one thing you need that you need to protect you from the storms of life that you cannot see—faith.
+At the opening of the film, we find the family in church.
+Where Pastor Scott (John Carroll Lynch) demonstrates that you can wear a helmet or use an umbrella to protect yourself from external storms.
+But there is one thing you need to protect you from the storms of life that you cannot see—faith.

 After the Bean family hosts the church’s Sunday Barbeque, their daughter, Annabelle (Kylie Rogers), gets sick so they take her to the hospital.
-Then after a series of disappointing diagnosis, they go to a third gastroenterologist in hopes of getting to the root of Annabelle’s problem.
+Then after a series of disappointing diagnoses, they go to a third gastroenterologist in hopes of getting to the root of Annabelle’s problem.
 This time the misdiagnosis is her being lactose intolerant.
-In the middle of the night they are off to the ER again where the doctor on call says Annabelle has acid reflux.
-His diagnosis places him in a hornet’s nest of an argument from a mother who refuses to leave the ER, and request another doctor to run tests on her child.
+In the middle of the night, they are off to the ER again where the doctor on call says Annabelle has acid reflux.
+His diagnosis places him in a hornet’s nest of an argument with a mother who refuses to leave the ER and requests another doctor to run tests on her child.

 “Why do you think God hasn’t healed me?”

-In her frustration, Christy goes outside talking to God…”Are you there?
+In her frustration, Christy goes outside to talk to God…”Are you there?
 Do you even hear me?
 Because I don’t hear you.”
-Talking to Kevin she tells him they need a right now solution to which he tells her they’ll get the solution by not losing their faith.
-To make matters worse her faith is further derailed by some accusatory church folk who are so far in left field concerning their family and Annabelle’s condition that Christy walks out of church with the intentions of never coming back.
+Talking to Kevin she tells him they need a right now solution too and he tells her they’ll get the solution by not losing their faith.
+To make matters worse her faith is further derailed by some accusatory church folk who are so far in left field concerning their family and Annabelle’s condition that Christy walks out of the church with the intention of never coming back.

 Back in Texas, Christy is again on the phone trying to get Annabelle another appointment.
 Annabelle’s sister takes her outside to play and they climb a tree.
 And suddenly Annabelle falls 3 stories inside this hollow tree.
-Hours pass, people are praying at the bottom of the tree.
+Hours pass and people are praying at the bottom of the tree.